-In approximately 1-6% symptoms occur before the age of 20 years, so-called 'juvenile' form, which appears to be a variant of the usual adult form, with a different pattern of symptoms.
+In approximately 1-6% of patients, symptoms occur before the age of 20 years, so-called 'juvenile' form, which appears to be a variant of the usual adult form, with a different pattern of symptoms.
 In juvenile cases having inherited the disease from the father is far more common 3.

-Presentation is typically with progressive rigidity, choreoathetosis, dementia, psychosis and emotional lability 2.
+Presentation is typically with progressive rigidity, choreoathetosis, dementia, psychosis, and emotional lability 2.

-The juvenile form has a different presentation, with cerebellar symptoms, rigidity and hypokinesia being prominent.
+The juvenile form has a different presentation, with cerebellar symptoms, rigidity, and hypokinesia being prominent.

 The inheritance pattern of Huntington disease is autosomal dominant with complete penetrance and genetic anticipation (i.e. next generation will have more repeats of CAG and a more severe course of the disease or show symptoms earlier) particularly if the inherited mutated allele is paternal.
-The mutation responsible is on chromosome 4p16:3, and consists of a CAG trinucleotide repeat.
+The mutation responsible is on chromosome 4p16:3 and consists of a CAG trinucleotide repeat.
 The usual 10-30 copies are amplified to >36, and the greater the number of repeats the earlier the age of onset 3.